ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 ## Progress, progress, progress!

 To put this into context, we must understand that currently, most software is disposable.
-This does not have to be the case but it is.
 Because software is disposable, we eagerly toss a half-functioning solution into the bin and rewrite it, rather than taking it apart and rebuilding a better version.
 This leads to programs getting rewritten and rewritten, sometimes doing things differently but most of the time it's just the same thing under a different layer of paint.

 But I digress.
 That is more of a problem with software development in general.
 We can review a more concrete example: the JavaScript tooling ecosystem.
 To develop front-end in JS, you need three